Standby energy: how much electricity do your devices use when they’re sleeping?

 Did you know that your electronic devices are still using electricity, even when they’re in standby mode?

-The Energy Saving Trust estimates that you could be paying around £35 a year for devices you’re not actually using1!
+The Energy Saving Trust estimates that you could save around £40 a year by turning off devices you’re not using1.

-Switching things off at the plug can not only save you money, but also reduce your carbon footprint.
-Keep reading to find out more about which devices you need to keep an eye on.
+Switching things off at the plug could not only save power and reduce your carbon footprint.
+Keep reading to find out more about which devices to keep an eye on.

 What does standby mode mean?